 by Keli Goff, The Daily Beast

-Would Millennial women worry less about gender discrimination if some anti-discrimination measures were modernized?
+Would Millennial women worry less about sex-based discrimination if some anti-discrimination measures were modernized?

 Pew goes on to note that Millenials are particularly concerned with the impact that having children will have on their careers, a concern Millennial women are likely to anticipate bearing the primary burden for, or at the very least to be expected to.
 This is one theory regarding why, despite their own relatively rosy experiences in the workplace so far, Millennial women do not seem to have a particularly optimistic outlook on the larger professional picture or their own futures.
 Which raises one of the potential problems with current anti-discrimination measures.